petraratkai/ISSIE_DrawBlock/README-tl319.md

 ### Other problems

-**The segments type**
+**The segment type**
-* Contains a start and end position on every single segment, duplicating a large amount of information.
+* This type contains a start and end position in every segment, duplicating a large amount of information.
-* The method to determine routing of a segment is whether or not it is negative which is extremely unintuitive and leads to messier code later on.
+* The method to determine routing of a segment is by checking the sign of its position, which is unintuitive and leads to messier code later on.
-* This was improved by changed segments to have a relative representation, only storing a length.
-Every segment is by defintion and a right angle to the previous segment, and the sign of the lenght indiciates whether the wires runs in an increasing or decreasing direction which is very logical.
+* This was improved by changing segments to have a relative representation, storing lengths as opposed to absolute positions.
+Furthermore every segment is by definition at a right angle to the previous segment, and the sign of the length indiciates whether the wires runs in an increasing or decreasing direction which is logical.
 * Segments have a 'mode' attribute, which is either 'Manual' or 'Auto' that indicates whether or not it is being manually routed.
 * Wire contains both the start and final positions which allow us to produce absolute XY positions of segments whenever they are needed.